Smudged Fingerprints: A Systematic Evaluation of the Robustness of AI Image Fingerprints: Background and Related Work

 \subsection{Existing Robustness Evaluations}

 While MFD methods perform well in benign settings, their robustness against adversarial evasion remains underexplored—particularly for model attribution, where attackers may attempt to remove or forge subtle, model-specific fingerprints.
-Existing evaluations largely examine resilience to generic image perturbations or targeted fingerprint removal, typically in black-box settings that do not adapt to the detector’s architecture.
-Moreover, most studies emphasize deepfake detection rather than attribution.
+Existing evaluations mostly test robustness against generic image perturbations or targeted fingerprint removal, typically in black-box settings that do not adapt to the detector’s architecture.
+Moreover, most studies emphasize deepfake detection rather than model attribution.
 Regarding the study of attacks, prior work has almost exclusively focused on fingerprint removal, overlooking forgery attacks in which adversaries mimic legitimate fingerprints to mislead attribution.

-\para{Generic Image Perturbations.} Most evaluations test MFD robustness against generic image perturbations such as JPEG compression, blurring, resizing, and rotation, which can unintentionally degrade fingerprints.
+\para{Generic Image Perturbations.} Most evaluations evalate MFD robustness to generic image perturbations such as JPEG compression, blurring, resizing, and rotation, which can unintentionally degrade fingerprints.
 In the spatial pixel domain, Fourier spectrum–based methods have shown that JPEG compression can reduce detection accuracy by 10–20\% on ProGAN datasets, primarily due to the loss of high-frequency components~\cite{Dzanic20}.
 DCT-based approaches demonstrate partial robustness, with accuracy declining by only 5–10\% under scaling and rotation on FaceForensics++ (original AUC $>$ 0.95)~\cite{Giudice21}.
 CNN-based detectors are more resilient under moderate JPEG compression, retaining around 90\% accuracy on social media-style datasets with CycleGAN images~\cite{Marra18}.
 Spectrum-domain perturbations, such as high-pass filters, have also been evaluated; for example, detectors like Frank et al.'s~\cite{Frank20} experienced up to a 30\% accuracy drop on CelebA when subjected to such filters~\cite{Wesselkamp22}.
 Overall, black-box evaluations suggest that although some methods tolerate mild perturbations, others exhibit significant performance degradation even without adaptive adversarial strategies.